Social Media Influencers: What They Do And How To Work With Them

 Lastly, let influencers have the freedom to lead with genuine content and avoid controlling the content they post to ensure authentic content.

 If you are eager to learn more, sign up for our Social Media Marketing course where you will be well-equipped with the fundamental frameworks, concepts and tools needed to succeed in social media.
-You can also browse and sign up for the other courses which cover the remaining five core modules in Equinet Academy’s Digital Marketing Curriculum.
+You can also browse and sign up for the other digital marketing courses held in-person in Singapore or online, which cover the remaining five core modules in Equinet Academy’s Digital Marketing Curriculum.

 At Equinet Academy, the remaining five core modules of Digital Marketing include: